dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 <!-- https://learn.microsoft.com/en-us/visualstudio/msbuild/configure-tasks?view=vs-2022 -->
 <!-- - configuring tasks to run outside the env of the rest of the project, probably not relevant because wasi is too specific-->
 - wasmtime-dotnet needs to be signed to have a StrongName and put in a private feed if we'd like to integrate it to MSBuild proper eventually https://github.com/bytecodealliance/wasmtime-dotnet/pull/320

+- languages other than Rust are moving slowly and it's unclear if they'll implement WASIp1 at all or just like .NET will focus on WASIp2.
+Closest to support is Go but it's missing function exports. .NET 9 preview 6 possibly implements everything needed for Wasm/WASI tasks but the code was removed in preview 7 and won't come back.